shengfeng-yang/shengfeng-yang.github.io/_pages/research_AI.md

 {% include base_path %}

-We develop advanced scientific machine learning algorithms tailored for predicting material behaviors and properties, catering to a wide range of engineering applications.
+We develop advanced scientific machine learning algorithms tailored for a wide range of applications.

 Publication:
 ------